 If you have ever experienced problems with the proximity effect, I would like to share one of the best features of the Electro-Voice RE20 with you.

 Your voice will not vary depending on how much you lean in or out.
 The Electro-Voice RE20 uses a true cardioid pickup pattern, which is common in broadcast mics.

 It has been tested to show that it doesn’t get color off-axis at 180°, which shows how strong the cardioid mic is.
 This means that you can hear sounds from the front and block background noises from the rear.

 The Electro-Voice RE20 pop filter is a great one.
 Although I usually wouldn’t say I like internal pop filters, the RE20 was pleasantly surprised.
 After so many tests, my external filter didn’t seem to be necessary.
 An internal shock mount can be used, but I strongly recommend an external mounting system or boom stand.

 The Electro-Voice RE20 mic was initially designed for studio and film recording.
 It is now a versatile recording device.
 Today, microphones are used most frequently in broadcasts.

 It is the best choice for people who use the spoken word because it can be tailored to the human voice.
 It is highly recommended if you are planning to do a podcast or radio broadcast show.

 This nice mic is the preferred choice of a podcast member, and they sound great with it.
 It is a great microphone for voice-over, vocal presence, YouTube, and live streams.

-You can also use the low pass filter feature to reduce the volume of your kick drum, acoustic guitar, or brass instruments.
+Using the low pass filter, you can also lower the sound of your kick drum, acoustic guitar, or brass instruments.

 One such mic is the Electro-Voice RE20 dynamic mic, which defies stereotypical ‘dynamic vs. condenser‘ descriptions.